 We'd all like to think our teenagers could just say no, but realistically that's actually pretty tough.
 Jay Laga'aia shares his top 6 creative tips for you to teach your teen when talking about saying no to peer pressure.

-We also put our brains together with some young people on our youth forums who know a thing or two about peer pressure to come up with a few more ways to say no in a tricky situation.
+We also put our brains together with some young people on our youth forums who know a thing or two about peer pressure.
+Here's a few of their ideas on how to say no to peer pressure in any sort of tricky situation.

 - Focus on the other person - “I hope you respect my decision.”

 - Pretend you’re sick - “saying that you feel really unwell and that you may throw up is a super effective way of getting people out of your way, especially with stuff like being in a car with a drunk driver - trust me, if they think you're going to throw up in their car, they'll pull over.”

 - Suggest something else – “I just got a new video game, why don’t we play that instead?”

 - Be polite – say “No thanks” and smile

 - Choose your own communication style - "Where possible, I say no, or whatever it is I need to say, over text/Facebook or in writing rather than face to face because I find that being face to face with someone makes it harder and I mess up what I want to say."